 - Buffer the effects of the sea on the land and, vice versa, buffer the effects of land-based activities on the sea

-New Zealand’s expanding population and more urban development near the coast means that our estuaries and their fringing habitats are under constant threat.
+Issues: People - Our expanding population and more urban development near the coast means that our estuaries and their fringing habitats are under constant threat.
+Care must be taken when managing recreation in these areas to keep people and dogs away from sensitive habitats.

 Ahuriri Estuary has been a particular focus in Hawke’s Bay as it is the only estuary within city boundaries.
 While this gives local people good access to the lagoons, ponds, tidal flats, salt marsh islets, and channels which make up the 275 ha (high tide) estuary, it also adds pressures.
 This estuary supports a rich diversity of bird and fish species and is a DOC Wildlife Refuge.
 A cycle route passes along stopbanks and trails within the estuary area.
 The estuary receives stormwater runoff from the majority of the Napier-Taradale urban and industrial areas, plus runoff from pasture lands near the upper estuary.
 Oil spills can occur at the Inner Harbour, which is the mooring for commercial and recreational boats, and the entrance to the harbour is periodically dredged.